GuidesiOS mDocs Holder SDKProximity presentation tutorial πŸŽ“

 do {

-try await presentationSession?.sendResponse(credentialIds: [id], terminateSession: true)
+try await presentationSession?.sendResponse(credentialIds: [id], terminateSession: false)

 } catch {